NEWSLETTER

-South African mobile phone operator MTN Group expects to report a full-year loss due to a $1 billion regulatory fine in Nigeria and underperformance there and at home, it said on Wednesday, sending its shares to a two-month low.
+South African mobile phone operator MTN Group expects to report a full-year loss due to a $1bn regulatory fine in Nigeria and underperformance there and at home, it said on Wednesday, sending its shares to a two-month low.

-MTN agreed in June to pay Nigeria a $1.05 bn fine for missing a deadline to cut off unregistered SIM cards from its network.
+MTN agreed in June to pay Nigeria a $1bn fine for missing a deadline to cut off unregistered SIM cards from its network.

 Shares in MTN, which fell more than 4% at market open, were 3.82% lower at 113.25 rand at 0733 GMT, its lowest level since December.